50/50 Sourdough Loaf Recipe

 Final Proof

-9. Sprinkle some rice flour into a banneton.
-(You can also use a bowl lined with a cloth).
+9. Sprinkle some rice flour into a banneton or line the banneton with a cloth.
 Place the dough into the bowl or banneton seam side up.
-Cover (with a plastic cover if possible) and place in fridge overnight or up to 14 hours.
+Cover (with a plastic cover if possible) and place in fridge overnight 16-18 hours total.

 Pre-heat